dipdup-io/dipdup/config-reference/contracts.md

 A `typename` field is only required when using index templates, but it helps to improve the readability of auto-generated code.

 Contract entry does not contain information about the network, so it's a good idea to include the network name in the alias.
 This design choice makes possible a generic index parameterization via templates.
-See [Templates and variables](templates-and-variables) section for details.
+See [Templates and variables](templates-and-variables) for details.